rmilne/redis_proxy/README.md

 #### Parallel concurrency

-The bonus requirement of `parallel concurrency` led me to wonder if asyncio is an acceptable solution, event loops are `concurrent` but not `parallel` as explained in this [article](https://medium.com/@itIsMadhavan/concurrency-vs-parallelism-a-brief-review-b337c8dac350).
-Only separate processes are truly parallel in Python because the Global Interpret Lock (GIL) disqualifies Python threads.
-A ProcessPool was used in to allow each redis client their own parallel execution environment, but I suspect that this may be less performant than using asyncio here as well.
+The bonus requirement of `parallel concurrency` led me to wonder if asyncio is an acceptable solution as event loops are `concurrent` but not `parallel`, as explained in this [article](https://medium.com/@itIsMadhavan/concurrency-vs-parallelism-a-brief-review-b337c8dac350).
+Only separate processes are truly parallel in Python because the Global Interpreter Lock (GIL) disqualifies Python threads.
+A ProcessPool was used to allow each redis client to have their own parallel execution environment, but I suspect that this may be less performant than using asyncio here as well.
 The workload is I/O intensive, not CPU intensive and multiple processes have a communication (IPC) overhead to send results back to the cache.
 The shared local cache would also suffer if it were shared between the process pool, so leaving it in the single threaded portion of the server was best.

 #### Implementation assumptions and limitations